 Conservation Programs Training

-Instructors: Catherine Wightman, Montana Fish, Wildlife and Parks and Abby Dresser Ducks
+Instructors: Catherine Wightman, Montana Fish, Wildlife and Parks and Abby Dresser, Ducks Unlimited

 This workshop continues on the foundation it built a few years ago and will provide a refreshing overview of how to utilize conservation programs with private landowners and provide new updates on existing programs as well as what has been rolled out over the last two years.